Financial Aid and Scholarships

 Take the first step.
 You’ve decided that you’re looking for the quality, reputation, and responsiveness of a private college or university.
 How can your family afford this investment in your future?

 RIT has a long history of providing educational opportunities to qualified students regardless of their families’ economic circumstances.
-We offer a comprehensive financial aid program consisting of merit scholarships and a full range of need-based grants, loans, and campus employment programs.
+We offer a comprehensive financial aid program consisting of merit-based scholarships and a full range of need-based grants, loans, and campus employment programs.
 More than 75 percent of full-time undergraduate students at RIT received more than $285 million in financial aid this year.
 Many students and families also take advantage of our monthly payment plan, tuition prepayment plan, and opportunities for students to earn salaries through cooperative education.

 Who receives financial aid and scholarships?